taewookim02/todos/README.md

 ## Todos:

+1. I need to save on form submit

 1. Todo details to save on form submit
    - duedate
    - priority
    - details
-2. ...
+1. ...
-3. Populate values of modal
+1. Populate values of modal

 ## Use case scenarios